I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicesetalignmentrequirement.md

 For more information about calling <b>WdfDeviceSetAlignmentRequirement</b>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/enabling-dma-transactions">Enabling DMA Transactions</a> and <a href="https://msdn.microsoft.com/81a56f62-917e-4798-b2cc-6469c802fab8">Using Common Buffers</a>.

-The following code example is from the <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/sample-kmdf-drivers">AMCC5933</a> sample driver.
-This example checks a device's current alignment requirement and sets the alignment requirement to a new value, if necessary.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |